-The Core (66 ECTS) is shared by all LAS students.
+The Core (56 ECTS) is shared by all LAS students.
 It encompasses basic and advanced academic skills, reflections on knowledge and science, and a curriculum on Responsibility and Leadership.

-The Majors (102 ECTS) provide an in-depth education in a specific academic field that is, in itself, interdisciplinary.
-After their first year of studies (and no later than the end of the fourth semester), students choose one of the following Majors: Earth and Environmental Sciences, Life Sciences, Governance, Culture and History.
+The Majors (104 ECTS, plus 16 ECTS Major Introductions) provide an in-depth education in a specific academic field that is, in itself, interdisciplinary.
+After their first year of studies (and no later than the end of the fourth semester), students choose one of the following Majors: Environmental and Sustainability Sciences, Life Sciences, Governance, Culture and History.

-In the Electives (72 ECTS), students can choose from a variety of courses (e.g. courses of other Majors, courses of other degree programs, and projects (e.g. independent projects) to further shape their educational profile.
+In the Electives (64 ECTS), students can choose from a variety of courses (e.g. courses of other Majors, courses of other degree programs, and projects (e.g. independent projects) to further shape their educational profile.